Garden offers now on

 If the existing finish is clear, lightly sand and clean the surface to prepare it for new paint.
 For best results, run a test on an inconspicuous area, like the inside of a base cabinet, before committing to this approach.
 Some cabinet materials will need full stripping and sanding to ensure the paint adheres to the surface.
 If you can’t scratch the paint off your test area, it will adhere to the rest of your units.

-How do I avoid brush marks?
+How do I avoid brush marks when painting?

 Use high-quality brushes and smooth, even strokes.
 Sand lightly between coats for a flawless finish.